jschneidewind/pyH2A/doc/guide.rst

 	--- | --- | ---
 	distance_cost_relationship | plot_distance_cost_relationship | Arguments - MC Analysis - distance_cost

 Including this table in the input file requests that the :func:`~pyH2A.Analysis.Monte_Carlo_Analysis.Monte_Carlo_Analysis.plot_distance_cost_relationship` method is executed.
 Arguments can be passed to the method in the ``Arguments`` column.
 In this case, a simple string is included ``Arguments - MC Analysis - distance_cost``.
-This directs pyH2A to another table in the input file which ontains the method arguments:
+This directs pyH2A to another table in the input file which contains the method arguments:

 .. code-block:: markdown